Ohio State Buckeyes football: Early history (1890–1950)

 Chic Harley attended East High in Columbus and was regarded as one of the greatest players to attend an Ohio high school.
 A well-rounded player, Harley came to Ohio State in 1916 and instantly became a fan favorite.
 Harley and the Buckeyes won the first Big Ten championship in school history in 1916, finishing 7–0.
-The team would repeat in 1917 finishing 8–0–1.
-In 1918, Harley left to be a pilot in the Air Force during World War I. With Harley's return in 1919, the Buckeyes would only lose one game, to Illinois.
+The team would repeat in 1917, finishing 8–0–1.
+In 1918, Harley left to be a pilot in the U.S. Army Air Service during World War I. With Harley's return in 1919, the Buckeyes would only lose one game, to Illinois.
 Harley left OSU with a career record of 22–1–1.
 At the time, OSU played at the small Ohio Field and Harley brought such record crowds it became necessary to open Ohio Stadium in 1922.
 The stadium was built entirely on fan donations and several stadium drives around the city where Harley would often appear.
 In 1951, when the College Football Hall of Fame opened, Harley was inducted as an inaugural member.
-Ohio State's very first rival was Kenyon College, a small liberal arts college in Gambier, roughly 50 miles to the northeast.
+Ohio State's first rival was Kenyon College, a small liberal arts college in Gambier, roughly 50 miles to the northeast.
 The Buckeyes first played them in their first season in 1890 on Nov 27, Kenyon won the first two meetings; however, Ohio State won 15 in a row and the rivalry diminished.
 Kenyon made it their season goal to defeat OSU.
 After the Bucks joined the Big Ten they stopped playing Kenyon.
 The all-time record stands at 17–6, OSU.
 In hiring Francis Schmidt in March 1934 to coach its football team, Ohio State moved its program to a "big-time" level of competition.
 Schmidt was a well-established coach and an acknowledged offensive innovator.
 His offensive schemes were a "wide-open" style called "razzle-dazzle" and led him to be the first Buckeye football coach granted a multi-year contract.
-Schmidt's first four seasons saw victories over archrival Michigan, all by shut-out.
+Schmidt's first four seasons saw victories over archrival Michigan, all by shutout.
 The 1935 squad went 7–1, its sole loss was to Notre Dame, 18–13, in the first contest between the programs.
-However Schmidt's remaining seasons were less successful, except in 1939 when the Buckeyes won the Big Ten championship, and his popularity faded for a number of reasons.
+However, Schmidt's remaining seasons were less successful, except in 1939 when the Buckeyes won the Big Ten championship, and his popularity faded for a number of reasons.
 On December 17, 1940, he resigned.